Smelly pet breath isn’t normal

 Dental diets

-Many premium dry pet foods and special dental treats are available for both cats and dogs.
+Premium dry pet foods and special dental treats are available for cats and dogs.
 They’re specially designed to keep pets’ teeth clean while providing them with their nutritional needs.
-These foods contain enzymes and ingredients similar to those found in our toothpaste which help to slow the dental disease process and help prevent plaque from forming on the teeth.
-Some premium pet food brands offer a money back guarantee if you or your pet aren’t satisfied (ask your Greencross Vet).
+These foods contain enzymes and ingredients similar to those found in our toothpaste, which help slow dental disease and prevent plaque from forming on the teeth.
+Some premium pet food brands offer a money-back guarantee if you or your pet aren’t satisfied (ask your Greencross Vet).

 If your pet hasn’t started these specially designed foods at an early age, it is best to start them after their teeth have been professionally scaled and polished.